ZetaNull/ASBtool-ASImanager/README.md

 This requires both the mod API and Python 3.13.
 I've only lightly tested this on windows on my own personal install of Spore, though I see no reason why it *shouldn't* work for anyone else?
 I would recommend not using this without being clear on where your spore files are and having a backup though.

 ## Setup Instructions
+### (Windows)
-0. PLEASE backup your Spore files before using this, just to be safe if something goes wrong.
+0. Backup your Spore files before using this, just to be safe if something goes wrong.
-1. Place these files INSIDE of the Spore Save directory.
+1. Place the files in the zip INSIDE of the Spore Save directory.
 (Directly inside, not in a subfolder.)
-Originally this was meant to be able to be extracted anywhere, but I was having bizzare issues getting that to work.
+Originally the zip was meant to be able to be extracted anywhere, but I was having bizzare issues getting that to work.
 This is usually in Appdata/Roaming on windows.
 2. Run Setup.bat or Setup.py to generate .bat files for ASBtool.py and ASImanager.py ("`Run ASBtool.bat`" and "`Run Instance Manager.bat`" respectively)
 4. Generate a partial backup of your Spore files using `Run ASBtool.bat` (Example of which directories you need to use for this below, though it may not apply outside of the EA App.)
 5. Run `Run Instance Manager.bat` as administrator to run the Instance Manager.
 It does not work properly if you don't.